karatelabs/karate-addons/karate-kafka/README.md

 * Avro or plain JSON serialization support
 * Use Avro schemas directly, no code-generation required

+## Launch Webinar
+* Includes an explanation and demo, you can watch it [on YouTube](https://youtu.be/xapqNmZoolE?si=UGKB3RnYnzoi9g1H).

 ## License
 ### Runtime License:
 To run Karate tests using this library, you need a license from Karate labs.
 You can email info@karatelabs.io and request a license.